 One important opportunity for reforming international law is currently being squandered.
 The Assembly of State Parties to the International Criminal Court has recently approved a resolution defining the international crime of aggression.
 However, rather than confront international law's existing problems, the drafters compounded them by imposing individual criminal liability on leaders of victim states who authorize defensive force in violation of flawed current law.
 Fortunately, the resolution will not go into effect until 2017 at the earliest.
 There is still time to change course.

 Robinson, Paul H. and Haque, Adil Ahmad, "Advantaging Aggressors: Justice & Deterrence in International Law" (2011).
-Faculty Scholarship.
+All Faculty Scholarship.
 297.

 Criminal Law Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Society Commons, Military, War, and Peace Commons, National Security Law Commons, Public Policy Commons